 At this step, things get exciting because you’re about to lay out your offer to the potential customer.
 It is time to close the deal and secure that commitment from the customer.

 When presenting your proposal, keep it clear and straightforward.
 You don’t want to confuse your leads with complicated jargon or terms they might not understand.
 Plus, don’t forget to back up your proposal with some evidence.
-For instance, you could share case studies, testimonials, or product samples to show them that you’re the real deal.
+For instance, you could share case studies, testimonials, or product samples to show them you’re the real deal.

 But hey, let’s not forget about addressing their concerns.
 If they have any doubts or objections, tackle them head-on in your proposal.
 Offer solutions or alternatives to ease their worries.